PauloVieira-1/sonicbeats/README.md

 - **JavaScript (ES6+)** – Modern JavaScript features for a cleaner and more efficient codebase.
 - **Bootstrap** – A CSS framework for responsive and mobile-first design.
 - **CSS Modules** – Scoped styling to avoid conflicts and maintain modularity.
-- **3.js** – A powerful JavaScript library for creating 3D visualizations and interactive web experiences.
 - **Webpack & Babel** – Module bundler and JavaScript compiler for optimizing performance and compatibility.

 ### **Backend:**